connie-reinholdsson/CV/README.md

 ### <a name="skills">Skills</a>

 #### Communication
 When starting at Maker's Academy, I decided to write a blog about my experience.
-At first I found it very difficult, having never published an article in my life.
-But to my surprise, writing about programming was different and it helped my learning through reflecting on every week and ways in which I could improve.
-Seven weeks on, after attending an Android Development workshop run by Codebar, I wrote a blogpost about it and Codelog published it and made me a writer.
-It also got shared on Twitter through influential people in the industry.
+At first I found it very difficult, having never before  published an article, but to my surprise writing about programming was different.
+It enabled me to learn faster by reflecting on each week and pinpointing ways in which I could improve.
+Seven weeks into Makers I attend an Android Development workshop run by Codebar.
+I wrote a blogpost about what the workshop had taught me and Codelog published it.
+It also got lots of attention on Twitter and was endorsed by the organiser, who themselves is an Android developer.

 #### Learning Agility

-During my Marketing Graduate Scheme at Samsung Electronics I moved roles every 4-5 months and I had to quickly pick up the relevant knowledge and information to meet my performance objectives and make a name for myself in each division.
-I set up my own inductions, researched the industry, asked for relevant documents and asked questions.
-As a result of learning fast, I was asked to organise and deliver a UK wide 4-week experiential activity after only three months of working in the company, which turned out to be an online success.
+During my Marketing Graduate Scheme at Samsung Electronics I moved roles every 4-5 months and I quickly picked up the relevant knowledge and information to meet my performance objectives, making a name for myself in each division.
+I set up my own introductions, researched the industry and sought out relevant documents in order to increase my knowledge.
+As a result of my quick learning, in only my third month at the company, I was asked to organise and deliver a UK wide 4-week marketing event.
+This was presented back to my global headquarters and turned out to be a huge online success.

 #### Problem-solver

-Being a problem-solver at heart, I chose to specialise in Mathematics, Analytics, Business Modelling & Optimisation for my degree and received 1st class results across all Mathematics modules.
-But more importantly, I apply my problem-solving skills in real work and life situations.
-For example, during my internship at Rolls-Royce plc I spotted a number of problems which slowed down our work processes, and came up with solutions.
-This included the production of an e-learning course and the introduction of an IT Back-up System Instruction Booklet.
+Being a problem-solver at heart, I chose to specialise in Mathematics, Analytics, Business Modelling & Optimisation for my degree.
+As well as receiving first class honours, I regularly apply my problem-solving skills in real life and work situations.
+For example, during my internship at Rolls-Royce plc I identified a number of problems which were hindering our work processes.
+I came up with a number of measures to eradicate these issues, which included the production of an e-learning course and the introduction of an IT Back-up System Instruction Booklet.

 #### Additional Skills